Lucas-Fonte/aws-ecs-express-app/README.md

 - Configure security group inbound rules, (In this case, I've set my source to be 0.0.0.0/0)
 - **There is a Github Action already configured**

+**Future improvements:**

-**Future improvements:** Parts of it could be automated with [terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_service)
+- Parts of it could be automated with [terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_service)
+- Improve environment variable injection

 ## Useful Links: